adnaan/gomodest-starter/README.md

 Use `sveltejs` to take over `spots` of a server-rendered html page to provide more complex interactivity without page reloads.

-This snippet is the most interesting part of this demo:
+This snippet is the most interesting part of this project:

 ```html
 {{define "content"}}